 - The first step for the planning team would be to implement the Operational Protocol which outlined what the team was aiming to achieve.
 The second step would be to implement the new IT system and the final step to utilise the new protocol and the IT system to identify whether there was a need for greater resource within the team. - Any complaints received from January 2023 would follow the new Operational Protocol and the team would continue to work through the backlog of complaints alongside the new protocol.
-They had assigned a dedicated person to handle some of the backlog and would be review this once completed. - Officers are looking to integrate older cases into the new system.
-Officers have already implemented a last touch date to sort dormant cases by date of last action.
-Officers are working with the Fit for the Future (FFF) team on new workload reporting tools to manage both new and historic cases.
+They had assigned a dedicated person to handle some of the backlog and would be review this once completed. - The Fit For the Future (FFF) Team were looking to integrate older cases onto the new system.
+They were also looking to implement a long touch date which meant the older cases would be dealt with first in order to work through them all.